How to Stop Falling for Fake News: 8 Simple Steps to Spotting Bogus Stories

 Also, be on the lookout for altered images, as well as photos that are taken out of context.
 You can check the source of a photo by doing a reverse image search on Google.

 With the amount of ridiculous news we’re subjected to day in and day out, identifying satire is getting harder and harder to do.
-But you really don’t want to be that person who gets outraged over a joke, so it’s best to err on the side of caution and assume that a ridiculous story is a joke before reacting.
+But you really don’t want to be that person who gets outraged over something that’s not supposed to be taken seriously.
+So it’s best to err on the side of caution and assume that a ridiculous story is a joke before reacting.

 The best way to figure out if something is a joke or not is to simply check if the publisher is a satire site (e.g. The Onion).
-Or you could read the comments to figure out what’s really going on.
+Or you could read the comments to figure out if there’s a punchline that you’re missing.

 If you’re still unsure, try verifying the news with a fact-checking website like FactCheck.org, International Fact-Checking Network (IFCN), PolitiFact.com, or Snopes.com.
-For local news, you could check with Rappler, which has a section dedicated to debunking fake news.
+For local news, you could check with VERA Files and Rappler, which has a section dedicated to debunking fake news.

 How do you protect yourself from fake news?
 Sound off in the comments below!